boytchev/mannequin.js/README.md

 man.r_wrist.scale.set(3,5,3);
 ```

-Any Three.js object descendent of Object3D could be attached to a body part.
+Any custom *THREE.Object3D* could be attached to a body part.
 The attached object is included in the body and is subject to any motion the body is doing:

 ``` javascript
 figure.joint.attach(object);